Experience a personalized approach

 Ready to apply?

 We understand that as a home-schooled student, your academic background and ambitions may be slightly different than other students.
 That’s why, in the admission process, we look at a cross section of information materials and graded work that reflect your academic preparation to determine your ability to be successful at Hiram.

 The information and materials we ask you to submit include:

 a transcript from a reputable homeschool correspondence/umbrella program, or a comprehensive list of academic coursework at the secondary level.

-- Examples of work of any kind that well represents the range of your academic and extracurricular accomplishment;
+examples of any kind of work that best represent the range of your academic and extracurricular accomplishments.

-- A short narrative, written by the person other than yourself who has guided and assessed your learning.
-This document is not to be a recommendation, but rather a description of your instruction, activities, and outcomes in recent years.
+a short narrative written by a person other than yourself who has guided and assessed your learning.
+This document is a description of your instruction, activities, and key outcomes in recent years, not a recommendation.